baguapro/linqcpp/README.md

 The library is implemented in a single header src/linqcpp.h and uses the latest experimental C++17 features and so it is NOT recommended for production use.

 ## Build
-linqcpp is a single header library and needs to be built with a C++17 compliant compiler for clang and gcc set the -std=c++17 flag compiler flag
+linqcpp is a single header library and needs to be built with a C++17 compliant compiler, for clang and gcc set the -std=c++17 flag compiler flag

 ## Test.
 To build the test go in the test directory and run: